usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15808/readme.txt

 Single Responding Gateway test

 <p>Although the Initiating Gateway is configured to forward requests to two
-Responding Gateways, all sections of this test return content from only a single Responding Gateway.</p>
+Responding Gateways, all sections of this test return content from a single Responding Gateway.</p>